 Check out Fern Creek Fire's Winter Safety page for more winter safety tips!!

 We'll answer all your questions about our exciting and gratifying profession

 phone= 502.239.7075 (x1007)

 Jefferson County Fire in partnership with Louisville Fire, Louisville MetroSafe, KYESA & SIAC have begun an educational campaign to reduce the number of false alarms that the local fire departments respond to.
 Please visit the ALARMS site below to learn more on how you can help us reduce false alarms.

 Please click on the link below to view The Idea Bank's short video on the importance of fire alarms, having alarm systems operating correctly, and thereby reducing the number of false alarms

 (Click "Play PSA" on their website to watch the video)

-As winter begins to fade, everyone thinks about spending more time outdoors
+As summer winds down and fall begins, everyone thinks about spending more time outdoors

 In order to stay safe and be compliant with the law, please take a moment to review Jefferson County's Open Burning ordinance by visiting our Open Burn page